Annie Session 3 Tuesday October 14, 1982

 62 T: But the block party; or the block club meeting is soon, when is that? [elab]

-63 P: October 23, fourth or third Sunday; Tuesday of the month. but see, that’s a little different, uh; that’s kind of weird.
+63 P: November first, first or second Sunday; Tuesday of the month. but see, that’s a little different, uh; that’s kind of weird.
 When I have something at my house or like like, uh; the block club meeting’s going to be coming or like I had an Easter dinner at our house or the children’s birthday — they had their birthday a day apart in November, we had a party for them.
 I can handle it.
 I don’t get that that scared or nervous or upset.
 I can handle it.
 I’m so busy doing details and cleaning that I guess, uh, maybe my mind’s distracted or, but it doesn’t get me that upset.
 It’s, uh, maybe I feel secure being in my own house, you know, I can always– the bathroom’s real close or something; I don’t know, but like for this meeting, it’s not going to ; I don’t think it’s not going to bother me that much because I’ll be busy cleaning and baking and, you know, getting ready for it.
 It doesn’t scare me as much as like going somewhere; going out somewhere.
 That ‘ s the problem.

 65 P: I know it.
 Right. you know, like I know my own house, you know, like when, uh like, uh, even my mother’s house, uh, I don’t; well, my mother had a graduation party for my brother last summer; end of summer; did he graduate this year or last year?
 Anyway, I was pretty..
 I couldn’t go to his graduation.
 I felt bad about that too, you know.
 I really wanted to go and sit there.
 It was at Jordan Temple and, uh, it would have been nice, really; I did go to the house and started the coffee and got a few things going and then during like the early part of the afternoon, my aunt wanted to come over and see how we had remodeled and tiled our bathroom and, uh, we knew an outlet store that was really reasonable and, uh, sort of show her what we’d done and give her the address, so I took her over there but I went in her car and then on the way back, she was going to stop by her sister’s house which was like two blocks to my mother’s house; well, I never got back to my mother’s, I just said I had the flu and I didn’t feel good and, uh, I stayed home the rest of the day.
 I just… it was more not going back to my mother’s, I just didn’t want to go someplace strange like, you know . it, uh; that’s just it going somewhere, I guess, I’m just not sure of myself.
 I don’t know. like I said, I guess, yesterday, I could; could that be lack of confidence, that I’m scared of people or what.
 I – couldn’t be that strong of a feeling; that’s what I keep denying. (pause) My dad was over yesterday too but he didn’t say two words; too much, uh, he came over to have a clamp put on the tail pipe; one had broke loose and the pipe was hitting the bottom of the car; but, uh , he didn’t say very much because he was chewing his tobacco and when he’s chewing his tobacco, you don’t get two words out of him so it was kind of a nice visit, you know. (laughs) my mom asked me when I dropped off; uh uh, *Sparky; *Nicky, jr. today, you know; what did Daddy have to say.
 I said, ” he really didn’t say too much. he was chewing his tobacco. ” and she said, ” maybe it’s better off that way. ” you know , so I said, ” yeah.
 I know what you mean. ” but, uh, gee;